amit-davidson/Chronos/README.md

 Limitations:
 - Analysis of panics, for loops, goto and recursion.
-- Synchronization using channels, waitgroups, once, cond.
+- Synchronization using channels, waitgroups, once, cond and atomic.
 - Big programs.

 ## Credits: